dfederm/karma-jasmine-html-reporter/README.md

 Reporter that dynamically shows tests results at debug.html page.

-Jasmine 1.3 is not supported.
-For Jasmine < 3.0.0, use version 0.2.2

 ![alt tag](/screenshots/reporter_1.png)

 You can also run a describe block, or a single test.